Some simple everyday bad habits that can accelerate hair loss

-Heat, such as that from using heated products like a hair dryer and straighteners, and chemicals, such as that from hair dye can wreak havoc on your hair and could likely be the culprit of your hair loss problems.
+Heat, such as that from using heated products like a hair dryer and straighteners.
+Chemicals, such as that from hair dye can wreak havoc on your hair and could likely be the culprit of your hair loss problems.
 High heat causes increased breakage of hair which increases the likelihood of hair loss from the hair simply falling out.
 One way to decrease the use of heated products is to dry your hair using the cold setting on the hairdryer, rather than the hot setting.
-If you want to improve your hair loss situation, you should consider limiting the use of chemicals on your hair and heated products for special occasions only: switching to less harmful styles for the majority of the time.
+If you want to improve your hair loss situation, you should consider limiting the use of chemicals on your hair.
+Use heated products for special occasions only.
+Switching to less harmful styles for the majority of the time.
 However, you need to be cautious of using some hairstyles too often as this itself can cause hair loss.

 Tight hairstyles can cause hair loss

 If you often find yourself pulling your hair into a tight ponytail or bun then fixing this simple habit could solve your hair loss issues.
-Tight braids and extensions also give the same result as hair follicles are damaged over time due to these particular hairstyles, if they are worn too often they can and will cause permanent hair loss.
-Change this habit by switching up your hairstyle from time to time such as wearing high ponytails as well as low ponytails, and give your hair a rest from wearing extensions.
+Tight braids and extensions also give the same result as hair follicles are damaged over time due to these particular hairstyles.
+If they are worn too often they can and will cause permanent hair loss.
+Change this habit by switching up your hairstyle from time to time.
+Wear high ponytails as well as low ponytails, and give your hair a rest from wearing extensions.